NSERC Synergy Awards for Innovation

-- contributions of the university and industrial partners, as well as other sources of financial or non-financial support that contributed to the success of the partnership.
+- contributions of the university and industrial partners, as well as other sources of financial or non-financial support

 - Effective use of resources: Demonstrate effective and sustained use of the university's and industrial partners' human and technical capital, providing evidence of:

 - effective training of undergraduate and graduate students, as applicable, and their engagement

 - strategies that maximized the use of university and industry resources.

 - Tangible benefits: Provide evidence of tangible commercial and knowledge-based benefits to industrial and university partners, and to Canada.
 Demonstrate results that include: